heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.1.1 Sign-up with a third-party application

 Select a third-party application to create a DEV account.
-You can select Apple ID, Forem, GitHub, or Twitter.
+You can choose to sign-up with your Apple ID, Forem, GitHub, or Twitter account.

 ### 1.1.2 Authorize DEV to access your third-party application

-DEV will request that you authorize it access to your GitHub account.
-Authorizing means that you are allowing DEV to identify you by your GitHub account based on your GitHub's email and username.
+After selecting and clicking the third-party application to create a DEV account with, DEV will redirect you to a different page requesting authorization to access your third-party application's account.
+Authorizing means that you are allowing DEV to identify you by your third-party application account based on your account's email and username.
 Click **Authorize practicaldev** to confirm authorizing.

 ### 1.1.3 Welcome to the DEV community